helioschat/app/README.md

 ## Competition

-Helios was created in 10 days for the **T3 Chat Cloneathon**, an open source competition to build the best open-source clone of the T3 Chat product.
+Helios was created in 10 days for the **T3 Chat Cloneathon**, an open source competition to build the best clone of the T3 Chat product.

 ## License